binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter10.md

 ## 1. SSM Asset Identification
 Take results from [higher level Asset Identification](#ssm-asset-identification).
 Remove any that are not applicable.
 Add any newly discovered.

+* Ownership.
+At first this may sound strange, but that's because of an assumption you may have that it's a given that you will always own, or at least have control of your server.
+I'm going to dispel this myth.
+When an attacker wants to compromise your server, they want to do so for a reason.
+Possibly it's just for kicks, possibly it's for some more sinister reason.
+They want an asset that presumably belongs to you or your organisation.
+If they can take control of your server (own it/steal it/what ever you want to call the act), then they have a foot hold to launch further attacks and gain other assets that don't belong to them.
+With this in mind, you could think of your server as an asset.
+On the other hand you could think of it as a liability.
+Both may be correct.
+In any case, you need to protect it and in many cases take it to school and teach it how to protect itself.
+This is covered under the [SSM Countermeasures](#vps-countermeasures) section with items such as HIDS and Logging and Alerting.
+* Taking the confidential business and client information from the "Starting with the 30,000' view" chapter, here we can concretise these concepts into forms such as:
+  * Email, Web, Data-store servers and of course the data on them.
+  * You could even stretch this to individuals PC's and other devices which may be carrying this sort of confidential information on them.
+Mobile devices are a huge risk for example (covered in the [Mobile](#mobile) chapter)

+This is probably an incomplete list for your domain.
+I've given you a start.
+Put your thinking cap on and populate the rest, or come back to it as additional assets enter your mind.

 ## 2. SSM Identify Risks
 Go through same process as we did at the [top level](#ssm-identify-risks), but for your VPS(s).